ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 The syntax for multipart messages is defined in {{RFC2046, Section 5.1.1}}.
 While the body cannot contain the boundary, servers MAY use the Content-Length field to skip to the boundary (potentially ignoring a boundary in the body, which would be an error by the client).

-The multipart/byteranges type may be used for operations where multiple regions must be updated at the same time; clients may have an expectation that if there's an interruption, all of the parts will be rolled back.
+The multipart/byteranges type may be used for operations where multiple regions must be updated at the same time; clients expect all the changes to be recorded as a single operation, or that if there's an interruption, all of the parts from the request will be rolled back.

 ## The message/byterange media type {#message-byterange}